King penguin: Courtship and breeding

 The king penguin is able to breed at three years of age, although only a very small minority (5% recorded at Crozet Islands) actually do then; the average age of first breeding is around 5–6 years.
 King penguins are serially monogamous.
 They have only one mate each year, and stay faithful to that mate.
 However, fidelity between years is less than 30%.
 The unusually long breeding cycle probably contributes to this low rate.

 The king penguin has a prolonged breeding cycle, taking around 14–16 months from laying to offspring fledging.
 Although pairs will attempt to breed annually, they are generally only successful one year in two, or two years in three in a triennial pattern in South Georgia.
-The reproductive cycle begins in September to November, as birds return to colonies for a prenuptial moult.
+The reproductive cycle begins between September and November, as birds return to colonies for a prenuptial moult.
 Those that were unsuccessful in breeding the previous season will usually arrive earlier.
 They then return to the sea for around three weeks before coming ashore in November or December.